-Prepaid debit cards are much like standard credit or debit cards, with the key difference being that you need to pre-load money onto the card before you’re able to spend.
+Prepaid cards are a plastic payment card, much like standard debit or credit cards.
+However you must pre-load money onto the card before you’re able to spend.

 Prepaid cards can be a useful way of budgeting, as well as paying for things in shops or online, or withdrawing money at a cash machine, or spending money abroad.